SWAT-engineering/dan-design/c-struct-style/c-struct-based.md

 }
 ```

 Choice types imply backtracking.
-In this case, first an attempt to parse the input with type `A` will be made.
+In this case, an attempt to parse the input with type `A` will be made first.
 If this parsing does not succeed, then `B` will be tried, in strict declaration order.
 In other words, the disambiguation is driven by the parsing process.
 Note that the fields in a choice correspond to alternatives, therefore, they are not named.

-Notice too that despite both alternatives feature a field called content of type `u8`, this field is not accessible if we have a reference to a value of type `AB`.
+Notice too that despite both alternatives feature a field `content` of type `u8`, this field is not accessible if we have a reference to a value of type `AB`.
 To make this explicit, we need to use _abstract fields_.
 An abstract field is a field declared inside a choice, whose implementation is abstract and must be defined in *each one of the alternatives*.
 Let us redefine `AB` using this concept:

 ```
 choice AB2{